 RRI satisfies its performance obligations for each event at a point in time when the event is held.
 RRI requires a deposit ranging from \$100 up to 50% of the charge, depending on the type of event.
-The remaining amount is generally due in full prior to the event or within 30 days.
+The remaining amount is due in full prior to the public events or within 30 days after private corporate events.
 While certain deposits are nonrefundable, RRI uses its discretion on refund decisions as there are a variety of reasons an event or vendor's participation is canceled.

-RRI recognized revenue (expense) from other earned income at a point in time of \$105,888 and \$111,097 for the years ended December 31, 2023 and 2022, respectively.
+RRI recognized revenue (expense) from other earned income at a point in time of \$128,578 and \$105,888 for the years ended December 31, 2024 and 2023, respectively.